EvasiveXkiller/SoundWave/README.md

 `aliases: seek, goto`

-Seeks to the position of the song, timecode accepts and MM:SS formats
+Seeks to the position of the song, timecode accepts `seconds` and `MM:SS` formats

 ### remove